Rob Hollins: Post-traumatic stress disorder and fostering

 In May 2017, producers began a post-traumatic stress disorder (PTSD) storyline for Rob.
 They wanted the climax of his storyline to coincide with Mental Health Awareness Week in May 2018.
 However, they did not want to have Rob experience a sudden battle with mental health within that week as they found that would be "counter-productive and unrealistic".
-Therefore, they "seeded in" his struggle over the duration of a year.
-Producers did not just want to focus on Rob, but also the people around him, and his career.
+Therefore, they "seeded in" his struggle over a year.
+Producers did not just want to focus on Rob, but also on the people around him and his career.
 The PTSD begins after Rob and Sid Vere (Ashley Rice) witness a decapitation at the scene of a car accident.
-The effects of what he saw impact on his plans to foster children with Karen.
-In the meeting with the fostering board, he talks about how despite his struggles, he has gotten "an insight that many people won't have".
+The effects of what Rob has seen impact his plans to foster children with Karen.
+In their meeting with the fostering board, he talks about how despite his struggles, he has gotten "an insight that many people won't have".
 They are eventually allowed to foster.
 They become foster parents to Ella (Lily-Mae Evans) and Tom Robson (Max True) after their mother is murdered and their father is imprisoned.
 In an interview with Inside Soap, Walker praised the performances of True and Evans.
-He praised them for coming to work everyday "with smiles on their faces" despite the challenging roles they are playing.
-He added that they are "super" in their portrayal of the children and that himself and Pearson get on with them "like a house on fire".
+He commended them for coming to work every day "with smiles on their faces" despite the challenging roles they are playing.
+He added that they are "super" in their portrayal of the children and that he and Pearson got on with them "like a house on fire".
+When Tom abuses Karen, she hides details from Rob about the incidents.
+Walker stated that the situation would "cause friction" in their relationship and compared the different skills and ways that the pair deal with problems.
+However, Walker explained that despite the difficult situation, they are still "so strong as a couple" and that with Rob and Karen, "you always get the feeling that they'll get through it somehow".